Global Food Systems

 Leadership by city authorities

-We’re beginning by convening city authorities to share experiences on their food responses to the Covid-19 pandemic.
-Visit our publications page to have a look at an initial set of case studies examining radical approaches to city-wide emergency food programmes under Covid-19 lockdown.
-You can also listen to a recording of our recent webinar, which examined whether Covid-19 presented an opportunity or a crisis for food system transformation at the city level.
+We began by convening city authorities to share experiences on their food responses to the Covid-19 pandemic.
+Visit our publications page to access an initial set of case studies detailing radical approaches adopted by city authorities in response to lockdown measures.
+A recording of a recent webinar is also available and includes speakers from the UK, India and South Africa.
+City officials and their partners discussed whether the Covid-19 emergency presents a crisis or opportunity for city food systems.

 Leadership by young people